 Students are encouraged to discuss any and all issues of physical, emotional, psychological or sexual abuse without fear of retribution.
-The student may contact any faculty or staff member with whom he/she feels comfortable; including the Office of Student and Resident Professional Development (Olga Skalkos, PhD, 813-974-8509 or oskalkos@health.usf.edu) that serves as a neutral party to guide students in appropriate matters, the Associate Dean for Student Affairs, the Office of Student Affairs, the Senior Executive Associate Dean for Faculty & Academic Affairs, and the Associate Dean for Undergraduate Medical Education.
-In addition, the student may directly contact the USF Center for Victim Advocacy & Violence Prevention (see below).
+The student may contact any faculty or staff member with whom he/she feels comfortable; including the Office of Student and Resident Professional Development (Olga Skalkos, PhD, 813-974-8509) that serves as a neutral party providing students with impartial guidance and referral assistance as appropriate, the Associate Dean for Student Affairs, the Office of Student Affairs, the Senior Executive Associate Dean for Academic Affairs & Vice Dean of Faculty Affairs, and Associate Dean for Undergraduate Medical Education.
+In addition, the student may directly contact the USF Center for Victim Advocacy & Violence Prevention.

-2. Sexual Harassment
+2. Sexual Harassment/Sexual Misconduct